-If a side curtain airbag deploys during a side impact, the tensioner on that side of the vehicle will also deploy.
+If a side airbag or side curtain airbag deploys during a side impact, the tensioner on that side of the vehicle will also deploy.

 The tensioners can also be activated during a collision in which the front airbags do not deploy.
 In this case, the airbags would not be needed, but the additional restraint could be helpful.